Willem De Kooning ‘Woman-Ochre’ Painting Heist Solved: Found Hanging In Couple’s Bedroom After Their Death

 — TonCremersMSN (@msn_ton) August 2, 2018

 According to the New York Times, Jerry may have subtly told the story of his art heist when he published a series of short stories the year before he passed away.
-In one story titled, “The Eye of the Jaguar,” he tells the story of a woman and her granddaughter who swiped a emerald gem from a museum.
+In one story titled, “The Eye of the Jaguar,” he tells the story of a woman and her granddaughter who swiped an emerald gem from a museum.

 In the book, he explains the woman focuses on distracting the security guard to give her granddaughter time to steal the gem.
 The woman and her granddaughter leave the museum in a sports car and no one ever finds out they stole the gem.